slhck/ffmpeg-normalize/README.md

 ## FAQ

-### After updating, this program does not work as expected anymore!

-You are probably using a 0.x version of this program.
-There are significant changes to the command line arguments and inner workings of this program, so please  adapt your scripts to the new one.
-Those changes were necessary to address a few issues that kept piling up; leaving the program as-is would have made it hard to extend it.
-You can continue using the old version (find it under *Releases* on GitHub or request the specific version from PyPi), but it will not be supported anymore.

 ### The program doesn't work because the "loudnorm" filter can't be found

 Make sure you run ffmpeg v3.1 or higher and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
 Many distributions package outdated ffmpeg 2.x versions, or (even worse), Libav's `ffmpeg` disguising as a real `ffmpeg` from the FFmpeg project.